Asian Art Outpost

 mi shin rei

-The very literal translation of these three characters is "body, heart & spirit" which could also be interpreted as "body mind & soul".
+The very literal translation of these three characters is “body, heart & spirit,” which could also be interpreted as “body, mind & soul.”

-We have arranged these characters in this order because it simply "feels" like the proper order in the Chinese language.
-Word lists like this are not so common for calligraphy artwork, so we have to be careful to put them in the most natural order.
+We have arranged these characters in this order because it simply “feels” like the proper order in the Chinese language.
+Word lists like this are not so common for calligraphy artwork, so we must be careful to put them in the most natural order.
 It should be noted that this is not a common title in Asia, nor is it considered an actual phrase (as it lacks a clear subject, verb, and object).

-In Japanese Kanji, they use an alternate form of the character for soul or spirit.
+霊In Japanese Kanji, they use an alternate form of the character for soul or spirit.
 If you want this using the Japanese alternate, please click on the Kanji shown to the right instead of the button above.

 Japanese disclaimer: This is not a natural phrase/list in Japanese.
 While not totally-natural in Chinese, this word list is best if your audience is Chinese.

-for Your Parents
+Appreciation and Love for Your Parents

 shuí yán cùn cǎo xīn bào dé sān chūn huī

 The poem was written by Meng Jiao during the Tang Dynasty (about 1200 years ago).
-The Chinese title is "You Zi Yin" which means "The Traveler's Recite".
+The Chinese title is “You Zi Yin” which means “The Traveler's Recite.”

-The last line as shown here speaks of the generous and warm spring sun light which gives the grass far beyond what the little grass can could ever give back (except perhaps by showing its lovely green leaves and flourishing).
+The last line as shown here speaks of the generous and warm spring sunlight which gives the grass far beyond what the little grass can could ever give back (except perhaps by showing its lovely green leaves and flourishing).
 The metaphor is that the sun is your mother or parents, and you are the grass.
 Your parents raise you and give you all the love and care you need to prepare you for the world.
-A debt which you can never repay, nor is repayment expected.
+A debt that you can never repay, nor is repayment expected.

 The first part of the poem (not written in the characters to the left) suggests that the thread in a loving mother's hands is the shirt of her traveling offspring.
 Vigorously sewing while wishing them to come back sooner than they left.

-...This part is really hard to translate into English that makes any sense, but maybe you get the idea.
+...This part is really hard to translate into English that makes any sense but maybe you get the idea.
 We are talking about a poem that is so old that many Chinese people would have trouble reading it (as if it was the King James Version of Chinese).

 Boar / Pig